 - Do you want to know the best trick in the book?
 For a bolder look, use an angled stiff brush and wet it before you fill your brows in with matte brown eyeshadow.

-- To avoid your base from ruining due to eyeshadow fall-out, finish your eye makeup first and then proceed with the base to ensure your makeup looks fresh.
+- To avoid ruining your base due to eyeshadow fall-out, finish your eye makeup first and then proceed with the base to ensure your makeup looks fresh.

 - If you are planning to wear loud eye makeup, keep the lips subtle.
 It’s always best to emphasize one feature at a time.